latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 ```

-;;*Natural deduction* is a way of presenting and formalizing logics
+*Natural deduction* is a way of presenting and formalizing logics
 based on:
 - introduction rules, or how to construct logical statements
 - elimination rules, or how to take them apart.